-Home to one of the first ports to open to foreign trade, Kobe is an international city which has developed as Japan’s gateway to the world.
+Home to one of the first Japanese ports to open to foreign trade, and with access to land, sea and air transport, Kobe is an international city which has developed as Japan’s gateway to the world.

-Struck by the Great Hanshin-Awaji Earthquake on January 18, 1995, Kobe city was hit by unprecedented damage, losing 4,571 citizens and suffering a significant setback to the economy.
+Struck by the Great Hanshin-Awaji Earthquake on January 17, 1995, when 4,571 citizens lost their lives, Kobe suffered unprecedented damage and a significant setback to its economy.

 In order to revitalize the economy after the earthquake, the Biomedical Cluster project was started in 1998 to provide better social and healthcare services.

-Kobe is heavily involved in tackling global warming, with the aim to cut greenhouse gas emissions within the city by 34% by 2030.
+More recently, Kobe has been involved in tackling global warming more and more, with the aim to cut greenhouse gas emissions within the city by 34% by 2030, in comparison to the CO2 emission level of 2013.
 Kobe aims to achieve this goal by introducing various energy conservation initiatives, popularizing renewable energy sources and promoting the development of innovative technologies.

 Furthermore, Kobe are implementing IoT and AI technology to use energy more efficiently.
 The city is determined to take on new initiatives and tackle any challenges to become a low-carbon energy city.